PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

 - If the user opens the Edit dialog after the exercise, a message will appear.
-- When user open edit dialog after the exercise, some of the fields and whole vesting section are disable like `Grant Date` , `Share Granted`, `Expiration Date` & `whole Vesting section`
+- When user open edit dialog after the exercise, some of the fields and whole vesting section are shows disable.
+Some of the fields like `Grant Date` , `Share Granted`, `Expiration Date` & `whole Vesting section`.

 ### UI Rule